Graduate study in sociology focuses on the Doctor of Philosophy. Students are awarded the M.A. as they fulfill requirements for the Ph.D.

 The Department of Sociology offers teaching assistantships and research assistantships for graduate students.
 Students who receive one-half-time teaching or research assistantships work 20 hours each week for faculty members on either teaching or research assignments.
 Out-of-state students who hold assistantships are assessed tuition at the resident rate.
 Graduate students also may be eligible for fellowships offered by the Graduate College.

-In addition to preparing students for careers in social service, criminal justice, and other areas, this major offers an integrated package of courses, research training, writing enhancement, international perspective, and internships to provide graduates with impressive credentials.
-The degree also prepares students for graduate or professional study in areas such as social work, urban and regional planning, law, criminal justice, and social policy.
+In addition to preparing students for careers in social service, criminal justice, and other areas, the sociology major offers an integrated package of courses, research training, writing enhancement, international perspective, and internships to provide graduates with impressive credentials.
+The degree also prepares students for further graduate or professional study in areas such as social work, urban and regional planning, law, criminal justice, and social policy.
 Teaching positions in colleges or universities and research positions in academic, private, and governmental organizations often require advanced degrees in sociology.

 The Pomerantz Career Center offers multiple resources to help students find internships and jobs.